jrromero/automl2022/README.md

-# automl2022
+# Eight years of AutoML: categorisation, review and trends

-Supplementary material for systematic literature review "Eight years of AutoML: categorisation, review and trends" (2023)
+## Supplementary material for systematic literature review (2023)